Longboard (skateboard): Decks

 Some boards are designed to be flexible.
 Flexible boards are usually intended for lower speed riding because when going faster, a flexible board can have torsional flex which is one cause of speed wobbles.
 Fiberglass is used in many new flexible boards as it is light like carbon fiber but more pliable.

 Longboard decks can be shaped in such a way that they bow up or down along the length of the board.
 They can also have a downward bend along the width of the board.
 Concave boards, which bend upward on the sides, give the rider more friction for their toe and heel, thus giving them more control.
 A camber board is a gradual upward arch along the length of the board.
 This sets the center of the board above the truck mounts.
 This is often used on flexible boards to prevent the board from sagging when it is being ridden.
 A "rocker" shape is the opposite of camber, which sets the center of the board below the truck mounts when it is being ridden.
 This lets the rider more easily perform tricks like sliding by locking their feet into the board.

 Decks recently have been made using materials other than wood.
 The types and quality of woods have increased over time and now many other "superior" materials have come into use.
 Aluminum, carbon fiber and fiberglass are just some of the new materials.
 Carbon fiber and fiberglass are used to strengthen or completely replace wood in decks because of their better strength to weight ratios.
 Some boards are pure carbon fiber with a foam core, these can weigh much less than boards of equal size.
 Aluminum decks are CNC cut out of sheets of aluminum and incredible shapes can be made.
 Bamboo is another popular material for constructing longboards because of its flexible and responsive properties.

 Fishtail

-The fishtail or pintail's shape is used to prevent the wheel from coming in contact with the board (called "wheelbite") while still providing ample footspace.
+The fishtail or pintail's shape is used to prevent the wheel from coming in contact with the board (called "wheelbite") while still providing ample foot space.
 Fishtails are most commonly used with top mounted trucks.
 They are also good cruising boards.